fssa-batch3/hariharan.veerakumar__web_project/README.md

         3. Click the "login" button.
     - Expected Result:
         - The admin is redirected to the home workout page.

   ### Create music
- -Scenario 1: Successfully created music card
+- Scenario 1: Successfully created music card
     - Steps:
         1. Log in as an admin.
         2. Navigate to the music listing page.
         3. add required information such as image, name, etc.
         4. create new music card.
     - Expected Result:
         - New music card created in music list page.

   ### update music
- -Scenario 1: Successfully updated music card
+- Scenario 1: Successfully updated music card
     - Steps:
         1. Log in as an admin.
         2. Navigate to the music listing page.
         3. change information what he wants.
         4. update new music card.
     - Expected Result:
         - New information updated for card in music list page.

   ### delete music
- -Scenario 1: Successfully deleted music card
+- Scenario 1: Successfully deleted music card
     - Steps:
         1. Log in as an admin.
         2. Navigate to the music listing page.
         3. delete music card what he wants.
         4. delete music card.
     - Expected Result:
         - Deleted music card in music list page.

   ### Create product
- -Scenario 1: Successfully created product card
+- Scenario 1: Successfully created product card
     - Steps:
         1. Log in as an admin.
         2. Navigate to the product listing page.
         3. add required information such as image, name, price,etc.
         4. create new product card.
     - Expected Result:
         - New product card created in prodcut list page.

   ### update product
- -Scenario 1: Successfully updated product card
+- Scenario 1: Successfully updated product card
     - Steps:
         1. Log in as an admin.
         2. Navigate to the product listing page.
         3. change information what he wants.
         4. update new product card.
     - Expected Result:
         -  New information updated for card in product list page.

   ### delete product
- -Scenario 1: Successfully deleted product card
+- Scenario 1: Successfully deleted product card
     - Steps:
         1. Log in as an admin.
         2. Navigate to the product listing page.
         3. delete product card what he wants.
         4. delete product card.
     - Expected Result:
         -  Deleted product card in product list page.

   ### Create outfit and shoes
- -Scenario 1: Successfully created outfit and shoes card
+- Scenario 1: Successfully created outfit and shoes card
     - Steps:
         1. Log in as an admin.
         2. Navigate to the outfit and shoes listing page.
         3. add required information such as image, name, price,etc.
         4. create new outfit and shoes card.
     - Expected Result:
         -  New outfit and shoes card created in outfit and shoes list page.

   ### update outfit and shoes
- -Scenario 1: Successfully updated outfit and shoes card
+- Scenario 1: Successfully updated outfit and shoes card
     - Steps:
         1. Log in as an admin.
         2. Navigate to the outfit and shoes listing page.
         3. change information what he wants.
         4. update new outfit and shoes card.
     - Expected Result:
         -  New information updated for card in outfit and shoes list page.

   ### delete outfit and shoes
- -Scenario 1: Successfully deleted outfit and shoes card
+- Scenario 1: Successfully deleted outfit and shoes card
     - Steps:
         1. Log in as an admin.
         2. Navigate to the outfit and shoes listing page.
         3. delete outfit and shoes card what he wants.
         4. delete outfit and shoes card.
     - Expected Result:
         -  Deleted outfit and shoes card in outfit and shoes list page.